 Embark on a yearlong exploration of art environments.
-This series of fifteen exhibitions not only offers a rare opportunity to experience the work of seventeen art-environment builders from the Arts Center’s world-renowned collection, it incorporates new writing and works of art produced by scholars, curators, musicians, and exceptional theorists from wide-ranging disciplines in response to the environments.
+This series of fifteen exhibitions not only offered a rare opportunity to experience the work of seventeen art-environment builders from the Arts Center’s world-renowned collection, it incorporated new writing and works of art produced by scholars, curators, musicians, and exceptional theorists from wide-ranging disciplines in response to the environments.

 The Road Less Traveled 50th anniversary program was conceived by Amy Horst, deputy director for programming.
 The exhibitions series was organized and curated by Arts Center Curator Karen Patterson.
 Special thanks to Emily Schlemowitz, assistant curator, for the curation of Driftless: Nick Engelbert & Ernest Hüpeden and Folk & Fable: Levi Fisher Ames & Albert Zahn, and Amy Chaloupka, guest curator of The World in a Garden: Nek Chand and Volumes: Stella Waitzkin.